Understanding Community Context in Houston

 The data

-Gun deaths rise in last two decades
+Gun deaths rise in last decade

 Traffic deaths fall by nearly half in Montgomery and Fort Bend counties

-Motor vehicle crashes are the leading cause of death for Americans under the age of 54.
-According to estimates from the National Highway Traffic Safety Administration (NHTSA), nearly 42,800 Americans lost their lives in motor vehicle traffic crashes in 2022.
-The human toll is devastating, but the economic impact is also staggering.The NHTSA estimates that the total social cost of these crashes — which accounts for the economic costs of fatalities, injuries, and vehicle damage — was a staggering $340 billion in 2019 alone.1
+Motor vehicle crashes were the second leading cause of death for Americans under the age of 25, behind firearm fatalities.
+According to estimates from the CDC, over 43,000 Americans lost their lives in motor vehicle traffic crashes in 2023.
+The human toll is devastating, but the economic impact is also costly.
+TRIP, a national transportation research nonprofit, estimates that the total social cost of these crashes — which accounts for the economic costs of fatalities, injuries, and vehicle damage — was $460 billion in 2023 alone.1

 A hate crime is a committed criminal offense that is motivated entirely or partly by the offender’s bias against a race, ethnicity, religion, sexual orientation, disability, gender or gender identity.